SFULibrary/islandora_doi_framework/README.md

 ## Development and feedback

-Pull requests are welcome, as are use cases and suggestions.
+Pull requests are welcome, as are submodules.
+Please open an issue in this module's Github repo before opening a pull request.

 ## License